deity-io/falcon-platform-docs/docs/platform/server-v3/modules/common-services/data-sources.md

 }
 ```

 - `name: string` - defines the name of a particular DataSource.
-Its value is used as a key on the GraphQL resolver context DataSources map.
+Its value is used as a key on the GraphQL resolver context DataSources map, and this is why it needs to be unique.

 ## `RESTDataSource`